eggaskin/startup260/README.md

   - login
   - submit notes
   - view categories
 - **DB** - Store categories and notes in categories in database.
+Ability to recall these.
 - **Login** - Register and login users.
-- **WebSocket** - As a user adds a note, it's sent to the web server to be added to a category.
-When viewing a category, all the corresponding notes are displayed.
+- **WebSocket** - As a user adds a note to the global category, it's sent to the web server.
+Any user can view the global category as well as all the notes in it in real time.
 - **React** - Application ported to use the React web framework.

 ## HTML deliverable